alexey-anufriev/scopes-manager-intellij-plugin/README.md

 Shortcut: `Alt + S` / `⌥+S` (can be reassigned in IDEA settings)

+The Scope can be either selected from existing ones or created new.
+Additionally, if Tasks Management plugin is enabled and used (any non-default task exist), then new Scopes can be created for available tasks.

 ### Remove from Scope

 Shortcut: `Alt + D` / `⌥+D` (can be reassigned in IDEA settings)